-Even our Founding Fathers believed in a social safety net.
-The role of government of the people, by the people, and for the people.
+It’s our history for 400 years.
 Remember “40 acres and a mule” after the Civil War?
-Remember John Winthrop, the shining city on a hill speech from 1620s?
+Remember John Winthrop, the shining city on a hill speech from the 1620s?
 He taxed colonists and gave every new colonist land.
 It’s disingenuous to associate a negative connotation with the long history of American social programs.
 It’s also disingenuous to conflate socialism with communism, dictatorships, and other failed and repressive governments.

 Some like to pretend liberals love communism

 With that said, I’ll leave you with four thoughts to ponder.

-a) Socialism is not communism.
+- Socialism is not communism.

 A. Yes.
 Our Founding Fathers defined several in our Constitution.
 The socialist concepts of Post Offices and Post Roads are in our Constitution!
 See Article I, Section 8 of the United States Constitution.

-Republicans like to repeat the lie that socialist countries fail and none have ever succeeded.
+A. Republicans like to repeat the lie that socialist countries fail and none have ever succeeded.

 FACTS MATTER: Successful socialist countries that are “more” socialist than America include Denmark, Finland, Brazil, France, Germany, Greenland, Ireland, Italy, Netherlands, Norway, Sweden, and the United Kingdom.